 Yet, again, Maiman himself admits he has run water-drinking contests.
 So how do you live yourself, Bruce?
 “Blame isn’t equal,” he admits, “but nobody’s hands are clean here.”

-Well, nobody who runs the contests or listens in, anyway.
-Anyone who refuses to play along can sleep plenty well at night.
+Well, nobody who runs the contests or encourages them, anyway.
+The rest of us who refuse to play along can sleep plenty well at night.

 But I’m with him when he says he’s “saddened that Entercom Communications… chose to fight this matter in court rather than admit its degree of culpability and immediately make significant financial amends to the family, which might’ve been, in the minds of some, far more equitable than the almost $16.6 million awarded in the lawsuit.”
 Hear hear.
 While it’s noble in not appealing the verdict, Entercom should have done the right thing from the start.